 Manue is a 12 year old Palomino Morgan gelding.
 He is the father of Gabriel and lifelong pasture mate to Gwynna.
 Manue was a stallion for such a long time of his life he still believes he is the boss.
 He may be a training project for private lessons in the future.
 He has been ridden by our instructor but is very green.
 He is a very smart and curious boy and begs for attention from everyone.

-We sometimes experience visits from our instructors other horses and ponies, Luna, Happy, and Bonnie.
+We sometimes experience visits from our instructors other horses and ponies, Toby, Luna, Happy, and Bonnie.
 We will be excited to introduce them during Lessons and summer camps in the future!

 Our friends who have passed on

-Gabriel was an amazing baby but due to a very resistant infection and immune difficulties we lost him this year at the young age of 3 years old.
+Gabriel was an amazing baby but due to a very resistant infection and immune difficulties we lost him at the young age of 3 years old.
 He was started undersaddle before his passing and was one of the best and easiest horses.
 Some of our clients were able to visit and ride him before his passing.
 He will dearly be missed as he was such a lovable boy.

 Flash was a 28year old Impressive bred American Quarter Horse.
 Flash has been a tried and true lesson horse during his time here.
 Flash was diagnosed with an incurable squamous small cell carcinoma last year.
 He lived out his days being loved on and fed treats and continued to teach little ones how to ride.
 The cancer took over his body early January 2017 leaving the farm with the hard decision for quality of life.
 He will always be remembered as the sweet boy that he was.